karthiks18/myproject/README.md

-#Create a CI/CD Pipeline For a Java App
+#Create a CI/CD Pipeline For a Java Application

 In this lab, we are building a continuous delivery (CD) pipeline.
-We are using a very simple application written in Java.
+We are using a very simple application written in Java (Hello World).
 For the sake of simplicity, we are going to run only one type of test against the code.
 The prerequisites for this lab are as follows:

-This repo consists of a Java Hello World application.
-It shows:

 Run & test the application from CLI

+Jenkins instance

 Create a Docker image, run the container and test it